imander/w251/assignments/a3/README.md

 S3_BUCKET = my-bucket
 MQTT_TOPIC = face-detection
 ```
-A detected face would be published to a topic called `face-detection_png` and result in a file written to S3 at `s3://my-bucket/face-detection/<UNIX_NANO_TIMESTAMP>.png`
+A detected face would be published to a topic called `face-detection_png` and result in a file written to S3 at `s3://my-bucket/face-detection/<UNIX_NANO_TIMESTAMP>.png`.
+If the `MQTT_TOPIC` is not set the face-detector will publish to a topic based on it's own host name.
+Since the face detector is running in a docker container the host name will most likely be a hash that looks something like `7042091b4f49`.

 ## Results

-The results of the facial detection pipeline can be viewed in the `imander-image-capture.w251.edu` S3 bucket or at the following S3 static website.
+The results of the facial detection pipeline can be viewed in the `imander-image-capture.w251.edu` S3 bucket using the AWS CLI or at the following S3 static website.

 http://imander-image-capture.w251.edu.s3-website-us-west-2.amazonaws.com/